-Confused as to whether you should stay in a: B&b, Hostel, Guesthouse, Apartment, Hotel, Resort, Backpackers, Lodge, Self-catering, Airbnb, Castle, (should you try) Coliving, Couchsurfing or a Homestay (whew!)?
+Confused as to whether you should stay in a: B&b, Hostel, Guesthouse, Apartment, Hotel, Resort, Backpackers, Lodge, Self-catering, Airbnb, Castle, (should you try) Coliving, Couchsurfing, House-sitting, or a Homestay (whew!)?
+There are many many different types of accommodation for short and long term stays.

 The links below describe these many different types of accommodation, and help you to decide which to avoid and which ones are the best.
 They also discuss how to locate long term stays without paying tons in the process, and other very helpful tips and tricks…